-6.2.4 SchedBlock
+6.2.5 SchedBlock

 - Standard Mode: If true, this SB is part of a supported, "standard ALMA observing mode", such as single-field interferometry or interferometric mosaicing.
 This is set automatically depending on which mode is selected. - Mode Name: The name of the observing mode.
-For science observations, only Standard Interferometry is currently supported. - Mode Type: The type of the observing mode: Observatory, User or Expert.
+Interferometric and total power observing of PI projects normally use "Standard Interferometry" and "Standard Single Dish" respectively. - Mode Type: The type of the observing mode: Observatory, User or Expert.
 This parameter is set automatically depending on which mode is selected. - Execution Count: The number of times that the SB should be run.
-Once this is reached it is impossible to execute the SB again so this is often set to a larger number than required. - Max.
+Once this is reached it is impossible to execute the SB again so this is often set to a larger number than required. - Indefinite Repeat: The Execution Count can be overridden if this is selected. - Max.
 Time: Maximum time for a single execution of this SB.
-It is probable that execution of the SB will be automatically terminated if this time is exceeded. - Obs.
+It is probable that execution of the SB will be automatically terminated if this time is exceeded.

+- Obs.
 Procedure: Name of the script that will be used to run the observation.
 Alternatively, the script can itself be entered into the text field.
-For science observations, only StandardInterferometry.py is currently available. - Run Quick Look: If true, as it usually should be, the ALMA Quicklook display will be run during the observation and provide rapid feedback as to the quality of the data.
+Interferometric and total power observing of PI projects normally use StandardInterferometry.py and StandardSingleDish.py respectively. - Run Quick Look: If true, as it usually should be, the ALMA Quicklook display will be run during the observation and provide rapid feedback as to the quality of the data.

-6.2.5 Advanced Parameters
+6.2.6 Advanced Parameters

 The Advanced Parameters panel allows the specification of ad hoc parameters ("expert" parameters) that will be passed to the Science Observing Scripts (SOS).
 The ability to create keyword-value pairs on the fly allows SOS to test new functionality, although some values are set automatically during SB generation.
 This should be a short-term measure only - each parameter should eventually have its own entry in the APDM i.e. become a "proper" field in the OT.
 The keyword-value pairs must exactly match what is expected by the script, although they are now case-independent.
+This panel is only shown to users who can and have enabled advanced privileges.

-6.2.6 Performance Goals and Scheduling Constraints
+6.2.7 Performance Goals and Scheduling Constraints